-- The OnePlus One launched with Android 4.4.2 KitKat and its final official update was Android 5.1.1 Lollipop.
+- The OnePlus One launched with Android 4.4.2 KitKat, and its final official update was Android 5.1.1 Lollipop.

 - Although the One launched with Cyanogen OS as its Android skin, problems with Cyanogen, Inc. forced OnePlus to cease ties and create its own skin.
-Thus, Oxygen OS was born, making the OnePlus One a unique device that had two different official skins from completely different sources during its lifetime.
+Thus, Oxygen OS was born, making the OnePlus One a unique device that had two different official skins from entirely different sources during its lifetime.

-- At various times, OnePlus did put the One up for sale without requiring an invite code.
+- At various times, OnePlus put the One up for sale without requiring an invite code.
 For example, the company temporarily lifted the invite system for the 2014 iteration of Black Friday.

-- In 2014, the price of the phone started at $299, or about $327 in 2020 dollars.
+- In 2014, the phone price started at $299.

 OnePlus 2: The sophomore slump

-By the end of 2014, OnePlus found itself with a problem: it had gotten too big too fast.
+By the end of 2014, OnePlus found itself with a problem: it had gotten too big, too fast.
 Now, this is a problem that most companies would love to have, no doubt, but it was still a problem.
 It was likely at least partially why the OnePlus 2, launched in July 2015, is generally regarded as the weakest of all the OnePlus phones.

 Since the company didn’t expect to push over a million units of the OnePlus One, it likely didn’t expect a ton of media and industry scrutiny on its follow-up.
-Thus, the OnePlus 2 is essentially a subtly updated version of the OnePlus One, complete with the Sandstone back and a similar body shape.
+Thus, the OnePlus 2 is essentially a subtly updated version of the OnePlus One, complete with the Sandstone back and similar body shape.

 OnePlus also kept the invite system for the launch of the OnePlus 2, which this time backfired.
-Since many early adopters had only just gotten their hands on the OnePlus One after a long wait, they had no intention of going through the invite troubles again for the newest of the OnePlus phones.
+Since many early adopters had only just gotten their hands on the OnePlus One after a long wait, they had no intention of going through the invite troubles again for the newest of the OnePlus phone.

 Regardless, the company did learn it needed to change up the game if it was going to continue to grow.